Featured in The Washington Post

 Professional photographer.
 I worked for some of London's top fashion agencies, including London Fashion Week.
 I edited and manipulated images professionally.
 I understand how visual media shapes what children see and believe.

 Ground zero generation.
 I was there at the point of origin.
 First mobile phone.
 MySpace.
 Facebook.
 Instagram.
 WhatsApp.
 I've watched every one of these platforms from their beginning to where they are now.
-I've experienced what your children are going through.
+I've experienced what your children are going through — because I went through it first.

 AI testing.
 Over a year testing AI platforms — for therapy use, for daily management, and for understanding what children are actually experiencing when they talk to a chatbot.
-Every word on this site is mine.
+Character AI, ChatGPT, Meta AI — I've tested the platforms children are drawn to so parents don't have to guess.

 From My Research in Schools